florenceltf/etched/README.md

 ## Tasks
 - [ ] eamon :: next project not working (order is funky now...)
-- [ ] ghost image when returning to home page
+- [ ] eamon :: console errors on home page opening mobile menu
 - [ ] flo :: remove underline on logo
 - [ ] flo :: infinite scroll on home page : bit glitchy and can this be rewritten in js?
 - [ ] eamon :: superscript project titles
-- [ ] Different alt text for side by side images
-- [ ] check all images have alternates
-- [ ] Line in selected works list is not set to page colour